Argoneum/argoneum/README.md

-Argoneum Core staging tree 1.3.3.1
+Argoneum Core staging tree 1.4.0.0
 ==================================

-Fixed deterministic masternode collateral value.
+Updated to Dash core v0.14.0.5.

+LLMQ and DKG are going to be activated in this version.
+DKG PoSe bans should be active in this release.

 Argoneum Core staging tree 1.3.3.0